wp-plugins/teachpress/readme.txt

 * Bugfix: Fixed bugs in the overview of students
 * Bugfix: Fixed problems with the user data field selection for registration forms
 * Bugfix: It's now possible to add images directly from the WordPress Media Library
-* Bugfix: Fixed a bug with the email column in the course lists.
+* Bugfix: Fixed a bug with the email column in the course lists
 * Bugfix: Fixed a bug in xls export: The parent course name is now displaying
 * Killed: own database functions tp_var, tp_query, tp_results
 * Bugfix: Fixed some bugs with the pagination in the students and the publication overview